How to Become a Physical Education Teacher

 To become a gym teacher, you’ll need at least a bachelor’s degree and teaching certificate in order to teach at a public elementary or secondary school.
 Requirements vary by state, so contact your state Department of Education to discover teacher certification requirements in your area.

-Your curriculum will include classes like kinesiology, exercise physiology, nutrition, and health and wellness, as well as activity courses such as golf, aerobics, basketball, tennis, racquetball, and other team and/or individual sports.
+Your curriculum will include classes such as kinesiology, exercise physiology, nutrition, and health and wellness, as well as activity courses such as golf, aerobics, basketball, tennis, racquetball, and team and/or individual sports.

 FIND A SCHOOL TODAY